truonglvx/ruby_code_guideline/ruby_implementation_best_practice.md

   end
   ```

-  Ruby also allows methods to reveive arbitrary numbers of parameters.
+  Ruby also allows methods to receive arbitrary numbers of parameters.
 Use ( )
   ```ruby
   def some_method(*parameters)
     # Do something